 - Sports or play materials including swimming things, as we have lakes nearby

 I have usually got some spare work clothes, extra jumpers and such-like if you need them.

 If you have unwanted equipment you would like to contribute, we can generally make good use of bedding, blankets, pillows, sleeping bags, cloth, cushions; tents, mats, carpets, bikes; gardening, masonry or woodworking tools.

 If you have special needs of any kind, let me know and I'll do what I can.

 Accommodation: There are shared rooms in the house, smaller single rooms in outbuildings, and camping.
 There is one meditation hut for individual retreats, and I hope to build more one day.
 The accommodation is basic, fine for summer, challenging in the colder months.

 Practice: The style and quantity of spiritual practice here varies depending upon the event taking place at a particular time.
 There may be meditation, chanting, and various rituals, both Buddhist and centred on the different goddesses.
 The Buddha Hall is open to the air and allows us to experience the natural elements in a very immediate way.
 It can be quite magical to see martins fly in and out or watch the moon rise in front of the entrance throwing its light onto the candle lit shrine.
-Around the land, there are areas dedicated to Demeter (Earth Mother), Artemis (Diana), Aphrodite (Venus) and Eirene (Goddess of Peace).
+Around the land, there are areas dedicated to Demeter (Earth Mother), Artemis (Diana), Aphrodite (Venus) and Eirene (Goddess of Peace), Athena-Minerva, and Hera.